treeverse/lakeFS/clients/java-legacy/docs/RefsApi.md

 <a name="logCommits"></a>
 # **logCommits**
-> CommitList logCommits(repository, ref, after, amount, objects, prefixes, limit, firstParent)
+> CommitList logCommits(repository, ref, after, amount, objects, prefixes, limit, firstParent, since)

 get commit log from ref.
 If both objects and prefixes are empty, return all commits.